Evaluation

 What Is the Self-Consistency Evaluation Metric?

-The self-consistency evaluation metric measures how often a model returns the same answer when asked the same question repeatedly — usually with non-zero temperature, paraphrased prompts, or shuffled examples.
+The self-consistency evaluation metric measures how often a model returns the same answer when asked the same question repeatedly. usually with non-zero temperature, paraphrased prompts, or shuffled in-context examples.
 A high score means the model is stable; a low score means the output is dominated by sampling noise rather than reasoning.
 Self-consistency is reference-free: it does not need a gold answer, which makes it cheap to attach to live production traces and useful as an early-warning signal for brittle prompts, ambiguous instructions, or under-specified rubrics.

 A model that flips its answer between runs is a model you cannot ship.
-The pain shows up in customer-facing inconsistency: one user asks “is this refundable?” and gets “yes, within 30 days”; another user asks the same thing five seconds later and gets “no, all sales final”.
+The pain shows up in customer-facing inconsistency: one user asks “is this refundable?” and gets “yes, within 30 days”; another user asks the same thing five seconds later and gets “no, all sales final.”
 Both might be wrong.
 Both will end up in a support escalation.

 The compounding is worse for agents.
-A planner step at temperature 0.7 picks tool A on Monday and tool B on Tuesday for the same input — the trajectory diverges, the trace looks completely different, and a regression eval that compared average TaskCompletion across the two days flags a “regression” that was just sampling noise.
+A planner step at temperature 0.7 picks tool A on Monday and tool B on Tuesday for the same input. the trajectory diverges, the trace looks completely different, and a regression eval that compared average task completion across the two days flags a “regression” that was just sampling noise.
 Engineering leaders waste a week chasing a phantom.

-How to Measure or Detect It
+How to measure or detect it

 Pick the variant that matches your output type:

-• Self-consistency-fail-rate (dashboard signal): the percentage of inputs where pairwise similarity falls below your threshold, sliced by route or model.
+• Self-consistency-fail-rate (dashboard signal). the percentage of inputs where pairwise similarity falls below your threshold, sliced by route or model.

-• Temperature-sweep curve: self-consistency plotted against decoding temperature — confirms whether instability is a temperature choice or a prompt problem.
+• Temperature-sweep curve. self-consistency plotted against decoding temperature. confirms whether instability is a temperature choice or a prompt problem.

 Minimal Python:

-from fi.evals import EmbeddingSimilarity
+from fi.evals import CustomEvaluation

 samples = [generate(prompt) for _ in range(5)]

-scores = [
+scores = []

-for i in range(len(samples))
+for i in range(len(samples)):

-for j in range(i + 1, len(samples))
+for j in range(i + 1, len(samples)):

 self_consistency = sum(scores) / len(scores)

-Common Mistakes
+Common mistakes

 • Sampling at temperature 0.
 All samples are identical, score is trivially 1.0, signal is zero.
+(Except for extended-thinking models, where internal sampling can still vary. but the signal is muted.)

 • Using exact-match instead of semantic similarity.
 Two correct answers can be worded differently; exact-match flags them as inconsistent.